Sudie and Simpson: Awards and nominations

 In 1991, Sara Gilbert was the recipient of a Young Artist Award for Best Young Actress in a Cable Special.
-It was additionally nominated for two awards in 1992; writers, Sara Flanigan and Ken Koser, were nominated for a Humanitas Prize for PBS/Cable Television, and Louis Gossett Jr. was nominated a for CableACE Award for Actor in a Movie or Miniseries.
+It was additionally nominated for two awards in 1992; writers, Sara Flanigan and Ken Koser, were nominated for a Humanitas Prize for PBS/Cable Television, and Louis Gossett Jr. was nominated for a CableACE Award for Actor in a Movie or Miniseries.